sooriyaarachchi/pybites.github.io-src/content/slack-bot.md

 I took the [starterbot code](https://github.com/pybites/slackbot/blob/master/starterbot.py) I found in this excellent article: [How to Build Your First Slack Bot with Python](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html).
 This made it a lot easier because it catered for all the initial setup, listening for mentions of the bot, intercepting targeted messages.

+Only thing you have to do is to [get the BOT ID](https://github.com/pybites/slackbot/blob/master/get_botid.py) and store it in your login script (in my case .bashrc):

+	$ python get_botid.py
+	Bot ID for 'pybitesbot' is XYZ

+	# .bashrc
+	export SLACK_BOT_TOKEN=ABC		# first step
+	export BOT_ID=XYZ				# as retrieved from previous command export WEATHER_API=123			# used for one of the command scripts, see below

+---

 I wrote a bunch of scripts which respond to [different commands](https://github.com/pybites/slackbot/tree/master/commands), some also as part of our [100DaysOfCode challenge](http://pybit.es/special-100days.html).
 I put them in the commands subdirectory.
 This structure makes it easy to add more commands over time.

 In the [main bot script](https://github.com/pybites/slackbot/blob/master/pybitesbot.py) I import all the commands: